Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

 Shor's code and many existing codes defined on qubits are examples of {\em stabilizer} codes \cite{thesis:gottesman}.
-Stabilizer codes are attractive as (i) they are the straightforward quantum generalization of classical binary linear codes, (ii) their logical operators and distance are easily determined, (iii) understanding of how to construct universal sets of logical gates and (iv) the numerical analysis of code performance are relatively simple.
-The main idea of stabilizer codes is to encode $k$ logical qubits into $n$ physical qubits using a subspace, the codespace, $\calL\subseteq (\CC^2)^{\otimes n}$ spanned by states $|\psi\ra$ that are invariant under the action of a {\it stabilizer group} $\calS$,
+Stabilizer codes are attractive as (i) they are the straightforward quantum generalization of classical binary linear codes, (ii) their logical operators and distance are easily determined, and it is relatively simple to (iii) understand how to construct universal sets of logical gates and (iv) execute a numerical analysis of the code performance. \\